What Is IPAM in Networking and Cybersecurity?

 1. It Creates a Centralized Repository for Accurate Records

 With IPAM, organizations can build an inventory of the networks, subnets, and IP addresses both private and public.
-Furthermore, administrators will be able to maintain accurate and current records of IP assignments and available addresses.
+Furthermore, administrators will be able to maintain accurate and current records of IP assignments and available addresses, this way avoiding running out of IP addresses.
 IPAM can provide information about details like:

 - Free/assigned IP address space